ocaml/ocaml.org/data/tutorials/language/3ds_06_options.md

   | None -> default;;
 val value : 'a -> 'a option -> 'a = <fun>
 ```

 However it takes a default value as an additional parameter.

-In the standard library, these function are `Option.get` and `Option.value`.
+In the standard library, these functions are `Option.get` and `Option.value`.
 The latter is defined using a labelled parameter:
 ```ocaml
 # Option.value;;
 - : 'a option -> default:'a -> 'a = <fun>